zajacje/gamedev-dabbling/README.md

-# renpy-scraps
+# gamedev-dabbling
-Scraps of VN games I wrote in Ren'Py to improve my skills.
-This repository contains the .rpy files I wrote.
+Scraps of games I wrote in my free time to improve my skills.